coddingtonbear/python-taskwarrior/README.md

 It accepts as parameters any of the following:

 - Any number of keyword arguments:
-  - Double-underscores are transformed into a `.` when sending the filter to Taskwarrior so as to allow you to use filters like `description.contains` or `due.after`.
   - Example of filter keyword arguments include:
     - `status='pending'`
     - `description__contains='Some string'`
     - `due__after='yesterday'`
+  - Double-underscores are transformed into a `.` when sending the filter to Taskwarrior so as to allow you to use filters like `description.contains` or `due.after`.
 - Any number of filter dictionaries:
-  - These work much the same way as keyword arguments described above, but allow you to specify these as a raw dictionary instead.
+  - These work much the same way as keyword arguments described above, but allow you to specify these as raw dictionaries instead.
 - Any number of raw strings:
   - E.g. for filtering to tasks having only a certain tag, you can provide as a value `+mytag`.
 - Any number of `Q` objects: